MTrop/DoomStruct/CONTRIBUTING.md

 4. Refactorings of existing classes/packages are at the discretion of the primary maintainer.
 Please ask if you are unsure whether or not a feature requires a new package, and accept direction if another or different package (or project) is necessary to accommodate your feature.

+5. "Bikeshed" features/corrections will not be accepted without adequate justification.

-5. The primary maintainer of this codebase is **not** a believer in "Good or readable code needs no comments."
+6. The primary maintainer of this codebase is **not** a believer in "Good or readable code needs no comments."
 If you are asked to clarify sections of code with plain English, do so or you will risk the rejection of your request.

-6. New public/protected methods/classes should contain a `@since NOW` descriptor in the Javadocs, so that when a new release is cut, the "NOW" can be replaced with the next release version.
+7. New public/protected methods/classes should contain a `@since NOW` descriptor in the Javadocs, so that when a new release is cut, the "NOW" can be replaced with the next release version.

-7. Deprecated public/protected/default methods/classes should contain a `@Deprecated` annotation in the source, so that when a new release is cut, the new deprecations can be adequately documented.
+8. Deprecated public/protected/default methods/classes should contain a `@Deprecated` annotation in the source, so that when a new release is cut, the new deprecations can be adequately documented.

-8. Please amend the CHANGELOG - add a "Next Version" section if it doesn't exist.
+9. Please amend the CHANGELOG - add a "Next Version" section if it doesn't exist.

-9. Your code must be compatible with the license of this project, and be written with the understanding that it will be published under this project's license.
+10. Your code must be compatible with the license of this project, and be written with the understanding that it will be published under this project's license.